digbmc/dsgas-resources/Classics-and-Archaeology.md

 The following resources provide tools, softwares, and digital programs that allow users to create maps, 3D models, storymaps, and more.

 #### Online Programs and Softwares:
-- [Esri](https://www.esri.com/en-us/home): Esri is one of the leading manufactuters in geographic information system (GIS) technology, location intelligence, mapping software, and spatial analytics.
+- [Esri](https://www.esri.com/en-us/home): Esri is one of the leading manufacturers in geographic information system (GIS) technology, location intelligence, mapping software, and spatial analytics.
 It builds and offers programs such as ArcGIS, a software that combines mapping and data analytics to deliver location intelligence and meet digital transformation needs for organizations of all sizes.
   -Software programs offered by Esri include:
    * ArcGIS
    * ArcMap